HBenpitsu/miraibo/doc/miraibo.md

   - updatable in `Ticket edit Window`

 When pressed in `Ticket Page`, `Confirmation Dialog` opens.
-`Confirmation Dialog` has `Confirm button`, `Edit button`.
+`Confirmation Dialog` has `Confirm button` and `Edit button`.
-It automatically disappers from `Ticket Page` in some days.
+It automatically dismissed and disappers from `Ticket Page` in some days.

-When `Confirm button` is pressed, the ticket disappears from the `Ticket Page`.
+When `Confirm button` is pressed, the ticket disappears from the `Ticket Page` immediately.
-When edit button is pressed, the `Ticket edit Window` opens, allowing users to edit the information above.
+When `Edit button` is pressed, the `Ticket edit Window` opens, allowing users to edit the information above.

 When pressed in `Scheduling Page`, it opens `Ticket edit Widnow`.

-This ticket belongs to `Registration date`.
+The ticket `belongs` to `Registration date`.
+That means, the tickets appears on the `Registration date` on the `Scheduling Page`.

 Note that, single ticket only belongs to single category.